Package Summary

 *1: Crossing obstacles

-Crossing obstacle is the object whose orientation’s yaw angle against the ego’s trajectory is smaller than obstacle_filtering.crossing_obstacle.obstacle_traj_angle_threshold
+Crossing obstacle is the object whose orientation’s yaw angle against the ego’s trajectory is smaller than obstacle_filtering.crossing_obstacle.obstacle_traj_angle_threshold.

 Yield for vehicles that might cut in into the ego’s lane